txstate-etc/dataloader-factory/README.md

 ## Best-Match DataLoaders
 In some rare cases, you may have a key that provides a fuzzy match to an object.
 For instance, to create a self-healing link, you might have a key like `{ id: 9, path: '/about' }`.
-You're looking for an object that has id 9, or if nothing has id 9, then a an object with path `/about`.
+You're looking for an object that has id 9, or if nothing has id 9, then an object with path `/about`.

 This is really complicated to dataload, so this library provides a `BestMatchLoader` especially for this case.